 Kevin has extensive experience in local government, including ten years analyzing data and evaluating programming in Pima County, Arizona.
 He coordinated and provided analytical support to several of Pima County’s collaborative stakeholder groups, including initiatives to address disparities in contact with the local juvenile justice system and to coordinate crisis services across the regional behavioral health system.
 During the COVID-19 pandemic, Kevin co-led performance measurement and evaluation planning associated with federally funded response and recovery efforts, from public health mitigation to eviction prevention and job training investments.

 Kevin has a Bachelor of Arts degree in Humanities from Providence College, with minors in Business Studies and Italian.
-He currently resides with his family in Tucson.
+He currently resides with his family on Mount Desert Island.